 - Submit your Graduate School of Management International Exchange Program Application.

 Include your study plan, listing the classes you plan to take, signed by the Graduate School of Management assistant dean and the graduate advisor.

 - Pay the UC Davis professional fee and register for the MGT 299 course.

-If selected to go abroad, you will need to pay 50% of one quarter’s worth of the professional fee and enroll in the MGT 299 before the end of Spring quarter.
+If selected to go abroad, you will need to pay 50 percent of one academic quarter’s worth of the professional fee and enroll in the MGT 299 before the end of Spring Quarter.
 Student Services will provide you with the CRN to register for your MGT 299.